vijaymanbajracharya/utah-cs5350-fa21/README.md

 All of the scripts have comment blocks to indicate code that was used in performing experiments for the written report.
 Uncomment these sections using the following guidelines to verify experiment results.

+There is a seprate run.sh within EnsembleLearning folder and LinearRegression folder.

 #################
 Ensemble Learning
 #################